 In Molisch’s test, the carbohydrate (if present) undergoes dehydration upon the introduction of concentrated hydrochloric or sulphuric acid, resulting in the formation of an aldehyde.
 This aldehyde undergoes condensation along with two phenol-type molecules (such as ∝-naphthol, resorcinol, and thymol), resulting in the formation of a purple or reddish-purple coloured complex.

 An illustration detailing the reactions undergone by D-glucose when it is subjected to Molisch’s test is provided above.

 Molisch’s Test Procedure

 2-3 drops of Molisch’s reagent must be added to a small amount of the analyte in a test tube and mixed well.
-Now, a few drops of concentrated sulfuric acid must be added drop-wise along the walls of the test tube so as to facilitate the formation of a layer and avoid mixing.
+Now, a few drops of concentrated sulphuric acid must be added drop-wise along the walls of the test tube to facilitate the formation of a layer and avoid mixing.
 The development of a purple ring at the layer formed by the concentrated acid is a positive indicator for Molisch’s test.
 If no purple or reddish-purple colour arises, the given analyte does not contain any carbohydrate.